synctree/capistrano-clouddeploy/README.md

 or if you're using multistage-ext  you can type

     bundle exec cap <STAGE> deploy:list_roles

+Cloud deploy will use either the public dns or fall back to elastic ip address of an ec2 instance

 To get last deployed tag:
     bundle exec cap deploy:last_deploy_tag